GabeScott/standard-works-vault/General Conference/1980 October - The Circle of Sisters.md

 I told those sisters that they belonged to the largest, and by all measure, the greatest women’s organization on earth.
 I quoted the Prophet Joseph Smith when he and the Brethren organized the Relief Society.

-“I now turn the key in [behalf of all women].”
+“I now turn the key in \[behalf of all women\].”

-This society is organized, “according to your natures. ...
-You are now placed in a situation in which you can act according to those sympathies” within you.
+This society is organized, “according to your natures. … You are now placed in a situation in which you can act according to those sympathies” within you.

-“If you live to these privileges, ... the angels cannot be restrained from being your associates. ...
+“If you live to these privileges, … the angels cannot be restrained from being your associates. …

-“If this society listen to the counsel of the Almighty, through the heads of the Church, they shall have power to command queens in their midst.”
-(History of the Church, 4:607, 605.)
+“If this society listen to the counsel of the Almighty, through the heads of the Church, they shall have power to command queens in their midst.” (*History of the Church,* 4:607, 605.)

 The Spirit was in that meeting!
 And when the meeting closed, the lovely sister who had conducted with gentility and reverence wept openly.

 I then told them about you, and they were strengthened.
 I spoke of the assignment to speak to you here tonight and asked if they had a message for you.
 Several of them made notes; each expression, every one, was in the spirit of sending something to you—not of asking something from you.
 One of them said, “A small circle of sisters send their own hearts and thoughts to all the sisters and begs the Lord to help us go forward.”

 Those words, “circle of sisters,” inspired me.
-I could see them standing in your circle.
+I could see them standing in *your* circle.
 I caught then the vision of a great circle of sisters—the same vision the Apostles and prophets before us have had.

 That evening I stood, for a moment, in that circle and felt the impulses of faith and courage and love coming and going on either side.
 I remembered the sealing rooms of the temples.
 In some of them mirrors are placed on opposing walls.
 If you stand near the altar and look to either side, you can see a corridor of diminishing images.
 It gives one the feeling of looking into the infinite, into the eternities.
 You can see as far as you can see and you have the feeling that if you could move to the limit of your vision you could yet see on forever.